 Sin Heng Kee is famous for its thick, hearty and flavourful congee, with over 20 variations available, including pork slices, sliced fish, minced chicken, and claypot frog.
 Prices start from $4.50 onwards, and you may order additional side-dishes, such as sliced abalone and you tiao.

 Want a little of everything?
 Order their Signature Porridge — while priced slightly higher at $6.50, you get a chock-full of ingredients such as sliced pork, meatball, intestines, cuttlefish, liver and chicken, and century egg.

 Address: 685 Hougang St 61, #01-150, Singapore 530685

 Opening hours: Wed to Mon, 7am – 8pm | Closed on Tuesdays

 The newest kick on the (Joo Chiat) block, Joo Chiat Càphê is a Muslim-friendly establishment putting their own spin on the Vietnamese staple, banh mi.

 You can’t go wrong with the Classic Chicken Cold Cut with Homemade Chicken Pate ($5.80), or try out their best-seller, the Honey-glazed Grilled Chicken Thigh with Homemade Chicken Pate ($7.50) that’s sweet and loaded with an abundance of coriander.
 Wash it all down with a glass of Drip Vietnamese Coffee ($4.50 for hot, $4.80 for cold), brewed with a special blend of Vietnamese-grown coffee beans that’s ground in-house.

 Address: 263 Joo Chiat Rd, Singapore 427517

-This all-day breakfast stall is located at a coffee shop just a short walk from Kovan MRT Station, and their offerings are all kept under $10.
+This all-day breakfast stall is located at a coffee shop just a short walk from Kovan MRT Station, and their offerings are almost all under $10.